 |Study material with CEUs or PDAs||$ 425.00|

-This seminar was orignally recorded at Bastyr University in March 2010.
+This seminar was originally recorded at in March 2009.

 Post-course quiz must be completed with a score of 75 percent or higher to receive CEUs.

-Dr. Tran Viet Dzung, MD, is the faculty member in charge of acupuncture at the University of Medicine in Nice, France, and has been the assistant editor-in-chief of the Revue Francais de Medicine Traditionelle Chinoise since 1973.
-His achievements include being the founding member and president of the Association for Eastern Medicine, founder and member-of-honor of the Association of Physician Acupuncturists of America, and member-of-honor of the Medical American Academy of Acupuncture.
+Tran Viet Dzung, MD, is the faculty member in charge of acupuncture at the University of Medicine in Nice, France, and has been the assistant editor-in-chief of the Revue Francais de Medicine Traditionelle Chinoise since 1973.
+His achievements include founding member and president of the Association for Eastern Medicine, founder and member-of-honor of the Association of Physician Acupuncturists of America, and member- of-honor of the Medical American Academy of Acupuncture.

-After 10 years of practicing medicine as a surgeon in France, Dr. Tran became acquainted with the world-renowned acupuncturist and MD, Dr. Nguyen Van Nghi.
-For the next 30-plus years the two doctors joined forces in translating, clinically testing, and rewriting with commentary the ancient classical medical texts.
+After 10 years of practicing medicine as a surgeon in France, Dr. Tran came across the world-renowned acupuncturist/MD, Dr. Nguyen Van Nghi, and for the next 30 plus years joined forces with Van Nghi in translating, clinically testing, and rewriting with commentary the ancient classical medical texts.
 Together, Drs.
-Van Nghi and Tran have translated over ten books in French, including the LingShu, DaCheng, NanJing, NeiJing and others.
+Van Nghi and Tran have translated over 10 books in French, including the LingShu, DaCheng, NanJing, NeiJing and others.